JBEI/edd/jbei/README.md

 	   Alternately, update the `PYTHNONPATH` in your `.bash_profile`

-* Edit the `jbei/edd/rest/scripts/settings.py` file if needed.
+#### Configure the target URL's for the script

+If you're running a command line tool that targets a specific EDD and/or ICE deployment, you should edit configuration files to adjust which URL's are used to access those deployments.

+* `jbei/edd/rest/scripts/settings.py` contains the default settings used by all the scripts in this directory.
 Its purpose is to set defaults used by the scripts to contact EDD and ICE.
-Unless you're using it for code development or testing, the defaults should be fine.

-## Run a script!
+If you need to change the defaults in this file, create a `local_settings.py` in the same directory, and any values defined in `local_settings.py` will override the defaults, but not show up as edits when you use `git` to check out the latest code.

+## Provided scripts

+### Command Line Tools

+The following command-line tools re provided.
+Run each with the `--help` parameter for more detailed information on the available options.

+* `create_lines.py`: This is a stopgap script to support bulk creation of large numbers of lines for studies where that's necessary.
+It will eventually be replaced by user interface(s) that support simplified / optimized line creation.

+* `maintain_ice_links.py` This work-in-progress script supports scanning linked EDD/ICE deployments and maintaining the association between EDD experiments and ICE parts, which can become out-of-date under some circumstances (e.g. downtime or communication failure).

+### Running Command Line Tools

-Running an example script: `python -m jbei.edd.rest.scripts.create_lines my_csv_file.csv`
+Running an example script from the base EDD directory: `python -m jbei.edd.rest.scripts.create_lines my_csv_file.csv`

 Get help for a script: append `--help` to the command